sankho/FlatJS/README.md

 ## Another JS Framework?
 Really?

-In 2014, it seems you have to be using a JS Framework, and in theory, this isn't a bad thing.
-In practice, this can often mean more work, and usually means re-arranging traditional server side approaches to web application development in the name of a framework.

 I wanted to make a JS Framework that would help me write less code, provide conventions and abstractions I could always make use of, but not necessarily force me to change the way I think about web applications from the server side.
 And, I wanted it to organize my code in a fashion similiar to the popular MV* frameworks out there.

 ## What does it do?

-### MV* + Two Way Bindings + Progressive Enhancement
+### MV* + Two Way Bindings + Progressive Enhancement = Cleaner JS, less SEO Stress

 FlatJS Components (the "V" or view in MV) read your markup and infers a data model based on the values in your markup on DOM ready, all while creating dependable two way bindings.
-This means your server side can generate code in a template fashion as normal, and you can still manipulate the markup in a fashion related to the data model setup at the start via JS.
+This means your server side can generate markup as normal, and you can still manipulate the markup as a template related to the data model setup at the start via JS.

 Don't have SEO worries about your JS apps - just rely on your server side to print the correct markup given a URL.
 This allows you to have the power of JS templating + SEO, all without repeating your template markup.